17–19 inches at the shoulder

 Food & Diet Requirements 🦴

-Since it’s an active dog, you’ll need to feed your Blue Fawn Pitbull high-quality dog food twice daily to maintain his muscular build.
-This type of dog can easily become obese, so always be sure he’s getting sufficient exercise and that you’re paying close attention to his caloric intake and weight.
+Since they’re energetic dogs, you’ll need to feed your Blue Fawn Pitbull high-quality dog food twice daily to maintain their muscular build.
+They can easily become obese, so always be sure they’re getting sufficient exercise and that you’re paying close attention to their caloric intake and weight.
+Your veterinarian can help you formulate a healthy diet for your Blue Fawn Pitbull.

 Pitbulls are high-energy doggies.
-If your family isn’t a super active bunch and doesn’t want to run or roughhouse with their dog, this may not be the breed for you.
+If your family isn’t an active bunch and doesn’t want to run or roughhouse with their dog, this may not be the breed for you.

-While training your puppy, keep things upbeat and allow him to approach new things on his own time.
-Always use positive reinforcement, such as a tasty treat or head scratch, to let your dog know he’s a good boy.
+While training your puppy, it’s best to have several short training sessions instead of one long one.
+Always use positive reinforcement, such as a tasty treat or head scratch, to let your dog know they’re appreciated.

-To do this, use circular motions to stimulate circulation and distribute the dog’s natural oils throughout his fur.
+To do this, use circular motions to stimulate circulation and distribute the dog’s natural oils throughout their fur.

 Health and Conditions ❤️

-While mostly healthy dogs, Blue Fawn Pitbulls are prone to a few minor and major conditions including:
+While mostly healthy dogs, Blue Fawn Pitbulls are prone to a few minor and major conditions including the following:

 Male vs. Female